 “The national political parties are forcing policies onto local residents that they don’t want and don’t need.
 It’s time politics became local once more and residents got to decide for themselves.”
 John Lodge

-At UDC John is the R4U Party Leader.
+He was Leader of Uttlesford District Council before handing over the reins to R4U’s Petrina Lees in 2021 ahead of his retirement at the next election.
 He has served on the Planning Committee and (Local Plan) Planning Policy Working Group.
 Previously John was Chief Executive of a FTSE company, and has been chairman and on the board of directors of many private and public organisations, including a Health Enterprise Council and a member of a Department of Health finance committee.

 John Lodge was first elected in May 2013.
-He is an Uttlesford District Councillor for the Saffron Walden Shire Ward, is R4U Leader at UDC.
+He is an Uttlesford District Councillor for the Saffron Walden Shire Ward.

 John has been a resident of Saffron Walden for almost 50 years and during that time he has served the community in a wide variety of volunteer roles.
 He has served as Chairman of a Parish Council, School Governor, Chairman of a Village Hall Committee, President of a Cricket Club, Committee Member of a Choral Society and a trustee of the charity funding the exciting new concert hall at SWCHS.
 He was also an Essex Ambassador at the London 2012 Olympics and Paralympics.

 In the public sector he has recently served as a Non-Executive Director of Papworth Hospital NHS Trust where he was Chairman of its Charitable Capital Appeal.
 He is currently Chairman of the Embryonic Heart & Lung Research Institute which is a joint venture with Cambridge University.